About Jellyfish

 Starting in San Diego.
 Going everywhere worth a Saturday night.

 San Diego is where we live, where we go out, and where the signal is densest.
-PB, Gaslamp, North Park, Hillcrest — every neighborhood gets the same live treatment.
+PB, Gaslamp, North Park, Hillcrest, La Jolla, Little Italy, Ocean Beach, Coronado, Encinitas, Carlsbad — all 19 neighborhoods get the same live treatment.
 Get one city right.
 Then the next.

 Up next: Orange County.
 Then LA.
 Then NY, Miami, Vegas, Austin, Nashville.
 Then the rest.
 If you live in one of those — there's a signup form a click away.